SUAI-Smart-Space-Team/LTE-UserDevice-/README.md

 - Requirments:
   - In the command line, write the commands to install java: sudo apt install default-jre
 - On Linux, the application can be run using the scrpits.
-To do this, first write next commands in the command lime:
+To do this, first write next commands in the command lime from directory with file compile.sh:
   - sh ./compile.sh
   - sh ./start.sh
 - On Windows, you can also run the application through a script.
 To do this, you need to register compile in the console.bat, then start. bat.